 Photos taken by Todd L. Cohen in Bohol, Philippines!

 The Philippine Tarsier diet is nearly exclusively insects, which they catch by jumping at them (on occasion these little guys also eat birds, snakes, bats, lizards).
 They’re quick jumpers.
 Tarsiers look asleep at one moment, and then jump to another branch the next.

-As you can see, the Philippine Tarsier is really tiny – they fit in my hands!
+As you can see, they’re is really tiny – they fit in my hands!
 Just 4-6 inches.